 \section{Introduction}

 Imagine yourself trying to read out space's structure from the flux of data that reach your senses.
 After \citet{Russell-OKEW} we might say that you are submerged in the perspective space---the space of private experience, a small fragment of the world.
 Yet your ambitions go way beyond that.
 You aim at a general mathematical theory that will reflect the essential, structural properties of a~large fragment of what we know as the universe.
 You know it is feasible.
 Faithful and efficient systems of geometry are exactly such theories, and they have been with us since antiquity.
 Developed at the outset as tools to handle practical problems of relatively small communities, they turned into theories describing universal properties of larger fragments of space, including the properties of the universe as such after the emergence of non-Euclidean geometries.
-The rise of topology has been driven by the search for space's most general features, as well as for the solution of real-world problems, Euler K\"onigsberg bridges puzzle tour to be one of them.
+The rise of topology has been driven by the search for space's most general features, as well as for the solution of real-world problems, Euler's \emph{K\"onigsberg bridges puzzle tour} to be one of them.
 Purely mathematical enterprise at the beginning, topology flourished as a~branch of mathematics with applications in macro- and micro-scale.
 All those achievements were obtained by experiencing fragments of our world only but turned out to be so powerful as to describe its most general properties.

-You are an admirer of both geometry and topology.
-Yet, at the same time you find one thing to be a~bit troubling---the fundamental constituents of geometrical and topological spaces are points, highly idealized, dimensionless objects that cannot be found in the space of private experience.
+Put yourself into the shoes of an admirer of geometry and topology who, at the same time, finds one thing to be a bit troubling---the fundamental constituents of geometrical and topological spaces are points, highly idealized, dimensionless objects that cannot be found in the space of private experience.
 Thus you ask yourself the question: \emph{could points be mathematically satisfactory explained employing the objects from the perspective space?}